 When a new patch drops every two weeks in League of Legends, ShowMaker would first read through the patch notes, then play through the updated champions in solo queue, he told ONE Esports.

 He’ll then try to figure out the game developer’s intentions behind the changes.

-Patch 12.10 was a big one that increased the base armor and health of all champions across the board, shifting the meta away from early game snowballs to favoring late game, scaling carries.
+In Season 12, patch 12.10 was a big one that increased the base armor and health of all champions across the board, shifting the meta away from early game snowballs to favoring late game, scaling carries.
 Mid lane champions like LeBlanc, Twisted Fate, Zoe, and Vex once popular during MSI 2022 have since fallen out of the meta.